Cellist, Educator & Inventor

 Work With Me

-I love playing the cello and the joy expressing ideas in music unthinkable in words can be powerful and incredibly rewarding!
+I love playing the cello and the joy expressing ideas in music unthinkable in words is so powerful and incredibly rewarding!
 We can all feel that inspirational power and human connection in music and in my teaching I guide students to harness that power with efficient techniques for practicing, effective technical skills and focused awareness that I have perfected over many years as a teacher and performer.

 I have learned to never prejudge what is possible and the sky is this limit.
-I take great pride in being able to unlock a musician’s possibilities through individual and personalized work together enabling them develop their own unique voice on the cello.
+I take great pride in being able to unlock a musician’s possibilities through individual and personalized work together enabling them to develop their own unique voice on the cello.
 Establishing a strong technical foundation is a priority with basics like scales, arpeggios, and etudes.